-As at 30 June 2020, the Board's corporate governance practices are broadly based on the corporate governance principles issued by the ASX Corporate Governance Council's Principles and Recommendations third edition (ASX Guidelines) as far as they are relevant and applicable to an unlisted, not-for-profit company limited by guarantee, and reflect the ongoing focus of the Board in discharging its responsibilities at an appropriate level to meet the full expectations of Company Members, members, regulatory authorities and the general community.
+As at 30 June 2021, the Board's corporate governance practices reflect the ongoing focus of the Board in discharging its responsibilities at an appropriate level to meet the full expectations of Company Members, members, regulatory authorities and the general community.
 The Fund is regulated by the Australian Prudential Regulation Authority (APRA).
 APRA issues prudential standards pertaining to governance in the Private Health Insurance sector, and the Fund provides regular reports to APRA.